RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 20.md

 "No, that place isn't home anymore."
 Brun could feel herself getting emotional and did her best to fight the rising urge to cry.
 "When you disappeared from it, when you weren't safe, when it hurt you.
 If you can't be safe there, we can't be there with you, and somewhere without you isn't home."
 Tears stung her eyes and she struggled to pretend she wasn't choking up.
 Dee seemed unmoved by her words, and with a pang of sadness for the disconnect between them Brun continued.
 "So the current plan is to take her to my place, but Frank might know where I live and he's already shown he knows how to mess with doors.
 My place is only a short term answer.
 You're the best when it comes to this stuff, what do you think?"

 Debug stared at Brun for an uncomfortable amount of time while Brun failed to understand the intense look on her face.
 Brun felt she was being scrutinized, but she didn't know what for.
-Brun could see Trouble looking back and forth between her and Dee, nervous energy radiating off her.
+She could see Trouble looking back and forth between her and Dee, nervous energy radiating off her.

 "We've already been here."
 Debug finally said as the expression on her face softened and she broke eye contact and started talking at the nurse who was finishing up her checkup.
-"Deadbolt on the door, bars over the windows, only ground floor windows that can fit a person through, in a lovely suburb."
+"Deadbolt on the door, bars over the windows, only ground floor windows that can fit a person through, in a lively suburb."
 Brun caught on quickly, Debug was talking about Trouble's house.

 "You broke in there in seconds, and Frank has a key."
 Brun tried to not sound like she was shooting down Dee's suggestion, expecting the showmanship that often bid her to ask leading questions like this.

 "Yep, that did seem like it was purposely set up to be harder to leave than to enter.
 The deadbolt being on the outside was the big giveaway there."

 Brun saw Trouble look up at her again and feeling less pressure to watch Debug looked down to see if she could glean anything from their expressions.
-Trouble looked incredibly confused,Brun took a guess what they were thinking based on when they had looked up.
+Trouble looked incredibly confused, Brun took a guess what they were thinking based on when they had looked up.

 "Deadbolt is supposed to be on the side of the door you want to prevent entry into.
 If it's on the outside you can just manually slide it through a gap in the latch."
 Brun turned back to face Debug who already had a hint of a smile on their face.
 "Yes, Dee, I remember the rant you went on last year about that fire safety door being installed backwards.
 Do you plan we just take it off it's hinges and turn it around?
 I also don't want to bully you, but the doctors have been saying you need months of bedrest, when do we plan to do this?"
 Despite the tense situation, the nurses gave cheerful goodbyes to both of the injured.